pascalgrimaud/generator-jhipster-docker/README.md

 - [Docker](https://docs.docker.com/installation/#installation)
 - [Docker Compose](https://docs.docker.com/compose/install)

-To use *Automated build* or *Containerize your application*, you have to create an account at:
+To use *Automated build* or *Pushing your application to Docker Hub*, you have to create an account at:

 - [https://hub.docker.com/](https://hub.docker.com/)